 - 8.01 In Achieving Excellence: A Renewed Vision for Education in Ontario, the Ministry of Education (2014) says students "will benefit from a wide array of opportunities both inside and outside of school that are compelling and contribute to their success, including the opportunity to benefit from the effective and appropriate use of technology in the classroom."
 OECTA recognizes the need to help students develop the skills required in a technology-driven world.
-However, we remain concerned that the available resources are insufficient to provide meaningful opportunities and instruction. - Although the government announced last year that it plans to invest \$150 million in new technology, this really only compensates for the ground that has been lost since the Classroom Computers component and the Textbook and Learning Materials component of the Pupil Foundation Grant were permanently reduced in 2009-10.
-The need for infrastructure and hardware in schools is well beyond what this funding provides, and school boards are not able to keep up with rapid advances in technology.
-The result is inequality between boards, as well as the proliferation of "bring your own device" policies, which have the potential to widen the "digital divide" between students who have access to personal technologies and those who do not (Rushowy 2014). - 8.03 We also need to be mindful that successful use of technology in education requires teachers who are comfortable with the hardware and software, and who have well-designed learning objectives (Jacobsen 2010).
+However, we remain concerned that the available resources are insufficient to provide meaningful opportunities and instruction. - 8.02 In recent years, government investments have improved students' classroom access to technologies, as 96 per cent of schools report that students have at least some access in their classrooms (People for Education 2014).
+However, data also indicate that 58 per cent of students continue to use their own devices.
+The persistence of "bring your own device" policies has the potential to widen the "digital divide" between students who have access to personal technologies and those who do not (Rushowy 2014).
+More recently, the government announced a \$50 million investment to improve access to high-speed broadband connectivity in schools across Ontario - particularly in northern, rural and remote schools - in order to provide students with more reliable and equitable access to learning resources.

+8.03 In these endeavours, we must remain mindful that successful use of technology in education requires teachers who are comfortable with the hardware and software, and who have well-designed learning objectives (Jacobsen 2010).
 Even younger teachers, who might use technology frequently in their daily lives, are not necessarily proficient in translating their personal fluency into learning practice (People for Education 2014).
 Teachers have shown they are eager to gain knowledge and experience in this area.
 With the recent financial support offered by the Ministry of Education, uptake of Additional Qualifications courses has significantly increased.
 However, funding from the Ministry of Education is directed mainly toward the acquisition of new tools.
-To achieve true integration of technology in the classroom, a greater proportion of available resources should be invested in professional development.
+To achieve true integration of technology in the classroom, a greater proportion of available resources should be invested in professional development (PD) that is teacher-directed, and teacher-led.
+This teacher-led PD should be developed in consultation with accredited professional development bodies that are sanctioned by teachers' associations.